W. Richard West Jr.

-Walter Richard "Rick" West Jr. (born January 6, 1943) is the president and CEO of the Autry Museum of the American West in Los Angeles.
+Walter Richard "Rick" West Jr. (born January 6, 1943) is a museum director, with a focus on Native American Museums.
+Until 2000, he was the president and CEO of the Autry Museum of the American West in Los Angeles.
 He was the founding director of the Smithsonian National Museum of the American Indian, retiring from the position in 2007.
 He is also a citizen of the Cheyenne and Arapaho Tribes in Oklahoma and a Peace Chief of the Southern Cheyenne.
 His professional life has been devoted to serving the American Indian community on cultural, artistic, educational, legal and governmental issues.

 Background

 Born in San Bernardino, California, West grew up in a log cabin in Muskogee, Oklahoma.
 He is the son of Maribelle McCrea West, a Baptist minister's daughter of Scottish-American background and the late Walter Richard West Sr. (Southern Cheyenne, 1912–1996).
 His father, "Dick" West, was a well-respected Cheyenne painter, who chaired the art department at Bacone College.

 Richard West earned a bachelor of arts degree in American history, graduating magna cum laude in 1965 and graduated Phi Beta Kappa from the University of Redlands in California.
 He also received a master's degree in American history from Harvard University in 1968.
 West graduated from Stanford Law School with a doctor of jurisprudence degree in 1971, where he also was the recipient of the Hilmer Oehlmann Jr. Prize for excellence in legal writing and served as an editor and note editor of the Stanford Law Review.